curityio/android-haapi-ui-sdk-demo/README.md

 ### 4. Test Native Passkey Logins

 Passkeys require hosting of assets documents at a trusted internet HTTPS URL.\
-You can use ngrok to host assets documents to enable the testing of passkeys logins.\
+You can use ngrok to host assets documents to enable the testing of passkeys logins.

-The following example commands deploy the Curity Identity Server with a passkeys configuration:
+The following example commands deploy the Curity Identity Server with a passkeys configuration.\
+See the tutorial link at the end of this README to learn more about the ngrok tool.

 ```bash
 export USE_NGROK='true'
 ./start-idsvr.sh
 ```

-## 5. Free Deployment Resources
+### 5. Free Deployment Resources

 Once you have finished local testing, free all backend resources with the following command: